kleros/stake-curate/docs/technical.md

 Users can be interested in stop being held liable from certain items, without having to uninclude every single item at the same time.
 The alternative from this would be to, if the item was wrong, to direct a challenge towards themselves, but then they would lose funds from the burns, and from paying the arbitration fees.

+This period should, at the very least, be equal to the `MAX_TIME_FOR_REVEAL`.
+I hardcoded it as a constant that makes it three times this amount, after concerns over potential attacks compared to just making it equal to `MAX_TIME_FOR_REVEAL`.

+> Imagine a list in which, under circumstances, a certain address is the only one allowed to challenge.
+For example, a list governed by Kleros Moderate in which only the reporter is allowed to initiate a report.
+This right to be the challenger has a 5 minutes timeout from the time the report occurs.
+If retraction period equals this amount of time, then the submitter of the malicious item could get away with retracting it.

+This case presented may be niche, but there might be other reasons why the retraction period should be stricly larger than the time for reveal, and it doesn't create complexity as it's just a constant.

+### Outdated Items

+Whenever a list updates to a new version, a timestamp is set.
+All items submitted before or within that timestamp are considered *Outdated*.
+This renders them unchallengeable.
+The reason being, list governors are **not** trusted, and they could push malicious updates, such as changing the Policy and enable challenges against Editions that were previously correct, changing the token used by the list, or changing the arbitration settings.

+In other words, without this security feature or something similar, list governors can drain the funds of submitters.

+Instantly excluding all previous editions can have serious bad UX implications.
+Adoptions allows third parties to take ownership and collateralize the items back, if needed.
+If there is no interest from third parties to become liable for the items (e.g. social media account curation), then the users themselves are expected to refresh their items.
+List governors will be reminded of the consequences that updating the list has upon the users, and the frontend will recommend them to alert the users with an advance notice.

 ### Challenger Stake

 Challenger puts an ERC20 token stake as well.
 This stake covers two functions: